denitsa-cm/laravel-progress-status-broadcast/README.md

 ## Usage

-This is how I've used the package in our project.
+This is sort of how I've used the package in our project, except I used it in relation to a chunked collection.

 Import the facade `use DenitsaCm\ProgressStatusBroadcast\Facades\ProgressStatusBroadcast;`